farshadzeinalinesaz/farshad_zeinali.github.io/README.md

   1) Let's start with Algorithm and Python Code
 </a>
 <p>
-I am still working on this part and thinking and working on different algorithms and how to implement them is one of my faivorite areas that I really enjoy to spend my time to work on that.
-Please note I am using different references and I will mention all those references in my github repo.
+I am still working on this part and thinking and working on different algorithms and how to implement them is one of my favorite areas that I really enjoy spending my time working on that.
+Please note I am using different references and I will mention all those references in my Github repo.
 </p>
 <br/><br/>
 <a href="https://github.com/farshadzeinalinesaz/index">2) Linux Device Driver Programming.</a>